 Driver fatigue and/or drowsy driving can be factors that prove just as dangerous as those related to drinking and driving.
-The cumulative effects of driver fatigue are what ultimately causes a person to be less attentive, exhibit erratic driving patterns, and in worst case scenarios, fall asleep behind the wheel.
+The cumulative effects of driver fatigue, our Indianapolis car accident attorney details, are what ultimately cause a person to be less attentive, exhibit erratic driving patterns, and in worst-case scenarios, fall asleep behind the wheel.
 Statistics on driver fatigue indicate that the problem is one that should be taken seriously by all drivers, especially those who regularly sleep less than seven hours a night.

 AAA Foundation Research

 In a 2016 study, the AAA Foundation for Traffic Safety makes a direct connection for the first time between sleep deprivation and motor vehicle crashes.
 Their study found a significantly elevated crash risk for drivers who slept less than seven hours a night.
 Crash risks increased as follows:

 - Drivers who reported sleeping five to six hours a night had almost double the risk of drivers who got more than seven hours of sleep.